tom-s/react-drag-sortable/README.md

 Sortable (by drag and drop) list React Component with auto width
 ===

-## Please not I don't maintain this project anymore, as I think there are now better alternatives out there
+## Please note I don't maintain this project anymore, as I think there are now better alternatives out there

 ## Installation